Curriculum and Instructional Programs

 In addition to these regularly scheduled report cards, the equivalent of three full days are set aside in the school calendar for Family/Educator conferences.
 One and one-half days are scheduled in the late fall and another one and one-half days are scheduled in the spring.
 Conference appointments are scheduled for the fall and spring conference windows.

-If, for any reason, a parent/guardian perceives a need to confer with a teacher, the parent/guardian need only call the school to make necessary arrangements.
-It is not the expectation of the District that teams recreate the conference experience outside the dates/times identified on the calendar.
-The intent of scheduled conference days is to provide an opportunity for parents and teachers to come together to share information in a brief conference – not to replace the opportunity for these same people to come together whenever needed.
-Should you be unable to schedule a conference during the conference times identified on the school calendar, a parent may request a brief phone conference with the student's teacher and individual team members when appropriate.
+Parents/guardians are able to contact a staff member at any point within the school year to discuss student performance.
+It is not a district expectation that staff recreate the conference experience outside the dates/times identified on the calendar.
+The intent of scheduled conference days is to provide an opportunity for parents and staff to come together to share information in a brief conference–not to replace the opportunity for these same people to come together whenever needed.

 General Guidelines for Homework

-Homework may be given for a variety of reasons, including make-up work, work initiated at school, and projects for which there is a lack of time in class.
+Homework may be given for a variety of reasons including make-up work and independent practice.
 Homework should have clear directions, a purpose, and require a reasonable amount of time to complete.
 Teachers will make an effort to coordinate major homework assignments to avoid conflicts in the use of student time.
-Recommended time for homework is as follows:

 Obtaining Homework Information Following Student Absence